Upper Salmon Basin Hydrologic Monitoring and Analyses II

 Description

-Idaho Department of Water Resources (IDWR) will support salmonid recovery efforts in the Upper Salmon Basin by providing mission-critical hydrologic data, analyses, and expertise to the Upper Salmon Basin Watershed Program (USBWP) Technical Team and other stakeholders.
-The primary purpose of this study is to aid in the development and evaluation of habitat improvement and water transactions projects.
-Products will include hydrologic data repositories, public tools for data analysis and visualization, and a final report, all of which will be published to public websites.
-In addition to these products, the project lead, Ryan McCutcheon, will attend planning meetings and provide technical expertise on the hydrogeology of the Upper Salmon Basin.
+Idaho Department of Water Resources (IDWR) supported salmonid recovery efforts in the Upper Salmon Basin by providing mission-critical hydrologic data, analyses, and expertise to the Upper Salmon Basin Watershed Program (USBWP) Technical Team and other stakeholders.
+The primary purpose of this study was to aid the development and evaluation of habitat improvement and water transactions projects.
+Products included hydrologic data, public tools for data analysis and visualization, and a final report detailing hydrologic analyses and modeling completed by IDWR.
+In addition to these products, IDWR staff provided technical expertise on the hydrogeology of the Upper Salmon Basin to the (USBWP) Technical Team.

-Project actions that will be taken to aid project managers include: 1) maintaining vital stream gages and measuring surface water flow in the Lemhi River and tributaries, 2) collecting and publishing hydrogeologic data including groundwater levels, soil water tension, and water quality information 3) characterizing the data, performing trend analyses, and presenting findings to the USBWP Tech Team, 4) and running the Lemhi River Basin Hydrologic Model (LRBM) and associated tools to predict the hydrology and habitat implications of projects, as well as changes to water management, land use, and climate.
+Project actions taken to aid habitat improvement project managers included: 1) maintaining vital stream gages and measuring surface water flow in the Lemhi River and tributaries, 2) collecting and publishing hydrogeologic data including groundwater levels and water quality information, 3) characterizing and visualizing the data via summary statistics, trend analyses, and mapping, and 4) running the Lemhi River Basin Hydrologic Model (LRBM) and associated tools to predict the hydrology and habitat implications of habitat improvement projects, as well as changes to water management, land use, and climate.

 Project Benefit